I’m going to switch things up a little and start off with the tangent and then finish with what I originally wanted to write about. Just for kicks.

 Anyway there’s a scene in the movie where Ben Hur is adopted by Quintus Arrius.
 This takes place after the two men have been in battle together and after Ben Hur has saved Arrius’ life.
 The two of them have come to respect and love each other in a very father and son sort of way.
 At the ceremony where Arrius makes the announcement of his adoption of Ben Hur, the two of them have an emotional moment, looking at each other intently and then embracing each other.

 But here’s the thing: It’s America in 1959 and two men can’t hug each other.
-My God, they might as well start sucking each other’s dicks.
-I mean its Charlton Heston for Christ’s sake, there’s no way the MGM studio execs wanted the public walking around thinking he was a fruit.
+My God, that could lead to (*looks around to make sure no one’s listening*) kissing.
+I mean its Charlton Heston for Christ’s sake.
 So rather than have the two of them give each other a proper hug – the way a father and a son might do – Ben Hur and Arrius do this weird other thing that starts off with the two of them looking for just a second as if they’re trying to tackle one another and then instead they just grasp each other by the biceps and stare at each other, smiling, looking like two wrestlers posing for a portrait.
 It’s comically awkward and it does not stand the test of time.
 And, so, in 1991, when my classmates and I were watching the movie and this scene took place, the entire class (appropriately) erupted into laughter and disbelief.

 That memory stayed in the back of my head, as memories do, and about five or so years later I’m with a group of friends at Michael J’s in La Verne and it’s late and we’re talking and talking and talking, as we do, and the conversation comes around to Ben Hur.
 I relate the story of the Ben Hur Hug to everyone and it gets a good laugh.
 A few hours later, we’re all standing in the parking lot, finishing that last smoke and saying goodbye and my friend, Rob Oostmeyer, turns to me and says, “Ben Hur Hug!” and rushes me.
 Fortunately, I was quick enough to rush back and we grabbed each other’s biceps and laughed.
 And then we stopped because it was 2am and we were in a parking lot and it felt kinda dodgy.
 But it was funny and it wound up being a thing that Rob and I would sometimes do – usually while drinking – off and on over the years.
 That and the Gladiator Handshake.